microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Exercise5"></a>
 ## Exercise 5: Run a job and view the results

 In this exercise, you will run **controller.py** on the cluster's master node. **controller.py** performs the CPU-intensive task of computing the distances over a sphere between more than 7,300 airports, yielding more than 53 million distances in total.
 Rather than do the work on the master node, **controller.py** uses SLURM to delegate calculations to the worker nodes and divides the work into the number of "slices" specified in a command-line parameter.
+You generally want one "slice" for each core in the cluster.

 1. In the terminal window (macOS and Linux) or the PuTTY terminal window (Windows), execute the following command:

 	```
 	python3 controller.py 1
 	```

-	**controller.py** accepts one parameter that tells it how many jobs to delegate to SLURM.
-It divides the workload for building the distance table into equal proportions for each job, and uses SLURM to delegate the jobs to each of the nodes in the cluster.

 1. Return to the Azure Portal.
 Click **Resource groups** in the ribbon on the left, and then click the "ScalingLabResourceGroup" resource group containing the storage account you created in [Exercise 1](#Exercise1).